skariel/webalchemy/README.md

 Join the [mailing list](https://groups.google.com/forum/#!forum/webalchemy).

-webalchemy supports the MVC pattern, usage of existing HTML, and much more.
+webalchemy supports the MVC pattern, usage of existing HTML, several configuration options and much more.
 All this missing documentation is WIP.
 Meanwhile take a look in the examples below.
 I also suggest you play a bit, try making a few containers - you can spread them across multiple Python files.
 It's not too complicated :)